eficode-academy/kubernetes-katas/01-pods-deployments.md

 ## 1.3 Deploying applications using declarative configuration files

-Although the `kubctl create` command allows us to specify a number of flags to configure which kind of deployment should be created, it's a bit easier to work with if we instead specify it in a _deployment spec_-file and `create` that instead.
+Although the `kubectl create` command allows us to specify a number of flags to configure which kind of deployment should be created, it's a bit easier to work with if we instead specify it in a _deployment spec_-file and `create` that instead.